 Operational risks

-- TiDB: Requires careful hot-region management and key design discipline, especially for HTAP.
+- TiDB: Requires careful hot-region management and key-design discipline; HTAP adds operational complexity.

 - YDB: Needs a mature distributed-operations model and strong partitioning practices.